franciscop/drive-db/README.md

 ## Release history

+- 1.2.0 Changed several things.
+Created `documentation.md`, which should be up to date to keep up with the changes.
 - 1.1.0 Changed the parameter inside `load()`.
 Now it's the file where the cache is stored.
 - 1.0.0 First release